ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- LEXICOGRAPHICALLY SORT A 2D LIST -->
 ## Lexicographically Sort A 2D List

-The info I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/15452429/java-arrays-sort-2d-array) which shows how to sort a 2d array that has two elements per array lexicographically using Java 8's lambda function to create a ```Comparator```.
+The information I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/15452429/java-arrays-sort-2d-array), which shows how to sort a 2D array that has two elements per array lexicographically using Java 8's lambda function to create a ```Comparator```.

 ### 10a-J Example